The mobile phone era has arrived. Do you know how to protect your phone from hackers?

 In this guide, we're going to walk you through the dangers of phone hacking and offer a number of tips to keep your devices secure and your personal information protected.

 How to Protect Your Phone from Hackers - In This Guide

 The Dangers of Phone Hacking

 Hackers constantly develop new tools of attack.
-The New York Times reports that recent research shows phones can be hacked via sound wave.
+The New York Times reports that recent research shows phones can be hacked via sound waves.
 Researcher and electrical engineer Kevin Fu showed sound waves could be used to hack self-driving cars via a cell phone app.

 Consider the infamous hacking attack on the University of Michigan athletics Facebook page in the summer of 2015.
-The University lost all administrative access to their account, and scrambled to regain control and contain the damage.
+The University lost all administrative access to their account and scrambled to regain control and contain the damage.

 Mobile devices have evolved into pocket-sized computers.
 We use them to store important data, not just as a phone camera.
 Cell phones vulnerable to hacks from various sources.
 It could be and ex-friend or an identity thief.
 It makes sense to safeguard your mobile phone against hackers.